qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog216/index.rst

 **New Features in QGIS 2.16 'Nødebo'**

 If you are upgrading from QGIS 2.14 you will find a great many new features in this release.
-We encourage you to peruse the changelogs for `previous releases <https://www.qgis.org/en/site/forusers/visualchangelogs.html>`__ releases as this QGIS 2.16 release includes all features published in those releases too.
+We encourage you to peruse the changelogs for `previous releases <https://www.qgis.org/en/site/forusers/visualchangelogs.html>`__ as this QGIS 2.16 release includes all features published in those releases too.

 Whenever new features are added to software they introduce the possibility of new bugs - if you encounter any problems with this release, please file a ticket `on the QGIS Bug Tracker <http://hub.qgis.org>`__.